Profile

 - The Long Shadow — Asian Economic Development Conference (AEDC), ADB & ADBI, HKUST, Hong Kong, Jun 2026.

-- The Cold Shock (with L. Kim) — FEB PhD Conference, University of Groningen, Apr 2026.
+- Poverty amid Progress (with L. Kim) — FEB PhD Conference, University of Groningen, Apr 2026.

 - The Long Shadow — Dutch Economists Day (NED), Leiden University (The Hague), Oct 2025.